 Precollege is an educational experience the helps high school students prepare for the transition to a college environment.
 These programs often feature college-level courses.
 Some are online and others give you the chance to live on campus in the residence halls.
 And they can be a great addition to your college applications.

-Many colleges and universities offer precollege programs for several weeks during the summer, and an increasing number offer year-round online learning opportunities, for credit or not.
+Many colleges and universities offer precollege programs for several weeks during the summer, and an increasing number offer online learning opportunities, for credit or not.

 These programs are tailored to high-achieving students looking to challenge themselves with rigorous academics; students wishing to explore college fit, academic majors, and/or careers before applying to college; and those who may be nervous about college and want to try it out in a supportive setting.